-Information about El Hassana Dome National Park Cairo, tours and Online Booking
+El Hassana Dome National Park Cairo, tours, booking

 El Hassana Dome National Park is a unique geological formation in Giza, Egypt.
 In fact, it created 100 million years ago.
 The park designated a natural protectorate in 1989.
 It was by Prime Ministerial Decree 946/1989.
 In fact, the park currently threatened by encroaching urbanization and construction works.
 El Hassana Dome National Park located in the area of Abu Rawash which is 8 Kilometer from Giza Pyramids.
 Moreover, it features geological importance and richness in fossils.
 It first discovered in the mid nineteenth century.
 In fact, El Hassana Dome name owes to its dome shaped hills.
 It also owes to its location at the end of El Hassana Valley.